 In June 2013 the Company settled certain patent litigation lawsuits that we initiated against certain third-parties.
-The Company recognized a net gain of \$1.4 million and \$0.8 million, respectively, during 2013 and 2014 related to these settlements.
+The Company recognized a net gain of \$1.4 million during 2013 related to these settlements.

 On August 23, 2011, the Company received notice that Mike Harris and Jeff Dunstan, individually and on behalf of a class of similarly situated individuals, filed a lawsuit against the Company in the United States District Court for the Northern District of Illinois, Eastern Division, alleging, among other things, violations by the Company of the Stored Communications Act, the Electronic Communications Privacy Act, Computer Fraud and Abuse Act and the Illinois Consumer Fraud and Deceptive Practices Act as well as unjust enrichment.
+The complaint seeks unspecified damages, including statutory damages per violation and punitive damages, injunctive relief and reasonable attorneys' fees of the plaintiffs.
 In October 2012, the plaintiffs filed an amended complaint which, among other things, removed the claim relating to alleged violations of the Illinois Consumer Fraud and Deceptive Practices Act.
-On April 2, 2013, the District Court issued an order certifying a class for only three of the four claims, refusing to certify a class for unjust enrichment.
-On May 30, 2014, the Company and the plaintiffs proposed a tentative settlement subject to approval by the District Court, and on October 1, 2014, the Court issued its final approval of those terms. comScore was required to establish a \$14 million settlement fund from which class member claims, attorneys' fees and incentive awards, costs, and administrative expenses will be paid.
-The Company and its insurers contributed to the fund.
-The settlement also requires the Company to alter certain portions of our privacy policy and implement certain additional protocols to ensure that our privacy practices remain consistent with its disclosures to consumers.
-During the year ended December 31, 2014, the Company recorded a loss of \$3.5 million related to the settlement.
+The court has certified a class, with trial expected in the second quarter of 2014.
+It is not possible for the Company to estimate a potential range of loss at this time.